Luxury in Fashion: Meaning and Evolution

 These are indications regarding the production process, the quantity of garments to be made and presented, under the sponsorship of an already Haute Couture brand, namely:

-- the creation of hand-crafted designs by at least 20 artisans in workshops based in Paris;
+- the creation of hand-crafted designs by at least 20 artisans in Paris-based workshops;

 - the presentation of two collections a year during Paris Fashion Week, with at least 25 creations.